The 2020 censusopens a new window is now live!

 Your responses inform where over $675 billion is distributed each year to communities nationwide for clinic, schools, roads, and more.
 Colorado received over $13 billion in 2016 for federal programs.
 Colorado is likely to gain a Congressional House seat, depending on the census count this year.

-So as you get excited to take the census, here are a few things you should keep in mind:
+So when you take the censusopens a new window, here are a few things you should keep in mind:

 No identifiable information about you from the census can be shared with others.
 The information you provide in the census cannot be used against you, and you will not be asked about your citizenship status.